Kadisha Valley: Christian monasticism

 The Kadisha (Holy) Valley is the site of some of the most ancient Christian monastic communities of the Middle East.
 The valley's natural caves, being comfortless, scattered, and difficult to access, provided monks and hermits sufficiently isolated and inhospitable conditions to live out Christian solitude, contemplation, and devotion.
 Many of the caves and irregularities in the cliff-sides were adapted to serve as individual dwellings (cells), chapels, and monasteries, and such buildings were further carved out of the cliff faces of the valley.
 Some have interiors covered with frescoes and facades.
 Around the caves there are terraced fields made by the hermits for growing grain, grapes, and olives.

 While there are numerous monasteries in the valley, there are several main monastic complexes:

 Qannubin Monastery

 The Qannubin Monastery (Deir Qannubin (دير قنوبين)), is on the northeast side of the Qadisha Valley.
-It is the oldest of the Syriac orthodox monasteries whose monks offered in the fifteenth century to the Maronites for the protection of their Patriarch.
 Although its foundation is often attributed to the Emperor Theodosius the Great in 375AD, it is more likely that it was established by a disciple of St Theodosius the Cenobite.
 For the most part it is cut into the rock cliff side - monastic cells, church, cloister, and accommodation for travelers.

 Since the fifteenth century, Qannubin started to be the See of the Maronite Patriarch.